JohnPraesto/GetWinRates/README.txt

-What is your win chanse in a 1v1 competition?
+What is your win chance in a 1v1 competition?

 Setting points to properties we can see the win chance of each property and of each individual participating in the competition.